Available with Standard or Advanced license.

 - On the Attach Geodatabase dialog box, browse to the .mdf file of the geodatabase you just detached.

 - After you specify the file, click OK on the Browse dialog box.

 - Click OK on the Attach Geodatabase dialog box.

-- If there are additional geodatabases on the database server, repeat the preceding six steps to update the license keys in each of these geodatabases.
+- If there are additional geodatabases on the database server, repeat the preceding six steps to update the license key in each of these geodatabases.

 If you do not update the license key in the geodatabases, they retain their original key information in the database.
-Therefore, if you were using a database server licensed through ArcGIS for Desktop, you will still be restricted to three users for those geodatabases even if you update to a workgroup license in the database server.
+For example, if you were using a database server licensed through ArcGIS Desktop, you will still be restricted to three users for those geodatabases even if you update to a workgroup license in the database server.